Long term care can be very expensive and to avoid it consuming all of your hard earned savings you may want to look at long term care insurance.

-As you only pay once, they not only give you the reassurance and peace of mind that money will never run out, but help cap the lifetime cost of care.
-However as the premium is calculated based on medically underwritten life expectancies they are a gamble and should you die earlier you will lose money but this can partially be protected against by paying an additional premium to receive some limited capital protection.
+As you only pay once, they not only give you the reassurance and peace of mind that money will never run out but help cap the lifetime cost of care.
+However, as the premium is calculated based on medically underwritten life expectancies, they are a gamble.
+Should you die earlier, you will lose money.
+This can partially be protected against by paying an additional premium to receive some limited “capital protection”.

-You can read more about these immediate long term care annuities by visiting immediate need annuities or by calling us on
+You can read more about these immediate long term care annuities by visiting immediate need annuities.

-If you would like a quote on either a long term care insurance or a long term care annuity, being a leading long term care insurance broker, we will
+If you would like a quote a long term care annuity, being a leading long term care insurance broker, we will

 Please Note: These insurances are not available direct from the insurers.

 Advice on Care

 To receive every issue of our magazine by email, simply register your name and email address in the form below.

 The information contained in this web site is for general information only and is not financial, investment or tax advice.
 It is also subject to the UK regulatory regime and is therefore restricted to consumers based in the UK.
 If you would like to discuss a particular issue or generally ask us how we can advise on your particular situation then please contact us.